Esowteric/browser-custom-dns/README.md

 ## Requirements

 Project development requires a C#.NET IDE such as SharpDevelop 3/4 or Visual Studio C#.
-Running it requires a Windows machine (at least XP), and .NET framework 3.5 (perhaps also 2.0) runtime.
+Running it requires a Windows machine or VM (at least XP), and .NET framework 3.5 (perhaps also 2.0) runtime.
 Though a lot of .NET projects work on Linux boxes using Mono, this project requires imports from Windows DLLs including ws2_32 and dnsapi.
 The project requires elevated administrator access on the Windows machine.

 ## Installation